Published on 01.06.2023 | Last updated on 18.11.2024

-From this starting point, the HELENA project will foster the development of enhancements to the NTN standard to improve the service experience, address new bands, and support new use cases.
-The project was launched in February 2023 and will run for two years.
-HELENA (Highly skillEd sateLlite community mEmbers to drive 3GPP Non-Terrestrial Network standardization) is a project funded by the European Space Agency ESA and led by Nicolas Chuberre from Thales Alenia Space – France.
+The HELENA project promotes the development of enhancements to the NTN standard.
+The goal is to improve the service experience, address new bands, and support new use cases.
+The project was launched in February 2023 and will run for two years – until 2025.

 • to continue supporting the standardization effort of NTN within the 3GPP